pezra/hal-client/README.md

 - All URIs are represented as `Addressable::URI`.
 - `HalClient::Representation#as_enum` removed.
 Use `HalClient::Representation#to_enum`
 - `HalClient::Representation#clone_for_use_in_different_thread` removed.
 It didn't actually work, anyway.
+- Drop support for Ruby versions < 2.3

 ## Upgrading from 4.x to 5.x